 As a TWU student: Junior and senior Texas Woman’s dental hygiene students provide services in the Dental Hygiene Clinic to receive hands-on training with patients.
 You will be supervised by licensed, experienced dental hygienists and dentists.

 As a community member: Our Dental Hygiene clinic offers low-cost teeth cleanings, X-rays, oral cancer screenings, teeth whitening and a variety of other services.
 A free screening will be done to determine if you are a candidate for the dental hygiene care offered in our clinic.

-The TWU clinics within the Department of Communication Sciences and Oral Health do not refuse services on the basis of race, color, religion, sex, sexual orientation, national or ethnic origin, age, veteran’s status, or against qualified disabled persons except as provided by law.
-The university clinics comply with nondiscrimination regulations under Title VI and Title VII, Civil Rights Acts of 1964; Title IX, Education Amendments Act of 1972; Vietnam Era Veterans’ Readjustment Assistance Act of 1974; Sections 503 and 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990; the Age Discrimination Act of 1967; and other applicable statutes.
+The Department of Communication Sciences and Oral Health does not discriminate on the basis of age, citizenship, disability, ethnicity, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, and veteran status.
+The University clinics comply with nondiscrimination regulations under Title VI and Title VII, Civil Rights Acts of 1964; Title IX, Education Amendments Act of 1972; Vietnam Era Veterans’ Readjustment Assistance Act of 1974; Sections 503 and 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990; the Age Discrimination Act of 1967; and other applicable statutes.

 Page last updated 11:31 AM, December 7, 2020